-The 2005 edition of Standards and Guidelines has been designed as an advisory framework for archaeological fieldwork and reporting in the state of South Carolina.
+The edition of Standards and Guidelines has been designed as an advisory framework for archaeological fieldwork and reporting in the state of South Carolina.
 It offers guidance to project archaeologists, administrators, and other interested parties who prepare reports and case studies like those initiated or conditioned by Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended.

 In publishing this edition of Standards and Guidelines, South Carolina, like the majority of southeastern states, is revising its minimum specifications for the collection and presentation of technical archaeological information.
-NOTE: Survey or data recovery methods that do not meet the minimum standards described below may result in additional project costs and delays.
+NOTE: Survey or data recovery methods that do not meet the minimum standards described below may result in additional project costs and delays, as such, it is advised to clarify proposed survey or excavation methodologies with the State Historic Preservation Office Archaeologist prior to the initiation of fieldwork.